pysal/pysal/doc/source/index.rst

 Welcome
 *******

-PySAL is a cross-platform library of spatial analysis functions written in Python.
+PySAL is an `open source <http://code.google.com/p/pysal/>`_  cross-platform library of spatial analysis functions written in Python.
 It is intended to support the development of high level applications for spatial analysis.

 On this site you will find :doc:`user level documentation </users/index>` as well as :doc:`developer documentation </developers/index>`.

 ****
 News